 Advanced permissions for special groups.

 More advanced development teams are using LaunchDarkly's feature management platform to manage permissions for special groups, like customer subscription tiers.
 Using targeting rules, teams will set up different groups.
-With established groups, teams will then manage the suite of features different levels of customers should have access to.
-When managing multiple features—and sometimes across multiple product lines—having a single place to control this streamlines processes and improves visibility for everyone involved.Read Related Article
+With established groups, teams will then manage the suite of features different customers should have access to.
+When managing multiple features—and sometimes across multiple product lines—having a single place to control this streamlines processes and improves visibility for all teams involved.Read Related Article

 Empowering customer facing teams with control.